Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

 Support My Work with Tether (USDT)
 ----------------------------------
-If you find this Python library useful and would like to support its development, donations are greatly appreciated.
-You can send Tether (USDT) directly to the following address:
+If you find this Python library helpful and wish to support its ongoing development, your donations are greatly appreciated.
+You can contribute Tether (USDT) to the following wallet address:

     TN1stagYLtqq4MUKPj6Q3fqtH3GittRawE

-Thank you for your contribution, which helps maintain and improve this project!
+Thank you for your generosity—it directly helps maintain and enhance this project!

 Getting started
 ---------------

-This section provides some elementary examples for using PyIT2FLS library.
-Advanced examples are accessible from examples directory of PyIT2FLS github repository.
+This section introduces basic examples of how to use the PyIT2FLS library.
+For more advanced use cases, please refer to the examples directory in the PyIT2FLS github repository.

-Example 1: Defining type 1 fuzzy sets and performing AND and OR operators on them
+Example 1: Defining type 1 fuzzy sets and performing AND/OR operators on them
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the first example, we are going to define two trapezoidal type 1 fuzzy sets and then apply fuzzy AND and OR operators on them.
-First we define the trapezoidal fuzzy sets using the T1FS class and trapezoid_mf functions, plot them all together using T1FS_plot function:
+In this example, we define two trapezoidal Type 1 fuzzy sets and apply fuzzy AND and OR operators on them.
+First, we create the trapezoidal fuzzy sets using the *T1FS class* and the *trapezoid_mf* function.
+Then, we plot the fuzzy sets together using the *T1FS_plot*
+function:

 .. code-block:: python